Sorority Chapter TCRs 2020-21

 A sorority must be recognized and approved by the Office of Fraternity and Sorority Life and one of the following: the Panhellenic Association (PHC), the Multicultural Greek Council (MGC), or the National Pan-Hellenic Council (NPHC) to be eligible for consideration of reserved residence hall space and suite rental privileges.
 Requests for reserved residence hall space and suite rental should be initiated through the Office of Fraternity and Sorority Life and submitted to Housing and Food Services.

-Upon receiving a request for reserved residence hall space and suite rental, the Assistant Vice President for Housing and Food Services and Residence Life, in consultation with staff from the Office of Fraternity and Sorority Life, will determine when new space is available for sorority use.
+Upon receiving a request for reserved residence hall space and suite rental, the Assistant Vice President for Housing and Food Services, in consultation with the Associate Director for Student Affairs and staff from the Office of Fraternity and Sorority Life, will determine when new space is available for sorority use.